Always something to do for the holidays or rainy day?

-An idea is currently circulating on the Lego Ideas portal, where Lego and Thunderbirds fan Andrew Clark hopes his stunning recreation of Thunderbird 2 will reach the 10.000 supporter level necessary to get it before the Lego judges.
+An idea is currently doing the rounds on the Lego Ideas portal, where Lego and Thunderbirds fan Andrew Clark hopes his stunning recreation of Thunderbird 2 will reach the 10.000 supporter level needed to get it before the Lego jury.

 There is no doubt that this crossover for adults and children could be the big Christmas wish of the year 20XX, if only year it succeeds.